I am Lecturer in the Department of Mathematics at King's College London

 For over 15 years, my research in extreme value theory has been informed as much as driven by a number of applications arising in hydrology (heavy rainfall, sea level rise) demography (supercentenarian’s lifespan), public health, and more recently, in the energy sector (e.g. electricity demand, safety issues in nuclear infrastructure).

 I earned my PhD in Statistics and Operational Research in 2006, from the Faculty of Science, University of Lisbon

 Teaching Assistant, University of Beira Interior, Portugal (1996-2000)

 External Examiner certificate by Advance HE

 Member for the EPSRC Full College of Peer Reviewers

 Member of the RSS Environmental Statistics Section, Publications network representative

 Maths of Planet Earth CDT

-I'm PhD Co-director of Studies for the EPSRC Centre for Doctoral Training (CDT) Mathematics of Planet Earth (MPE) at the University of Reading.
+I have been collaborating with the EPSRC Centre for Doctoral Training (CDT) Mathematics of Planet Earth (MPE) at the University of Reading.